 Of course, there are other posts out there with recommendations on how to do them as well.
 Therefore, the best thing I can advise is to do your homework for your particular Columnstore indexes.

 Potentially unused indexes can be a space hogger in your databases.
 In addition, it also means that tasks like updating statistics and CheckDB take longer than they need to.

 With this in mind, it’s a good idea to keep an eye on the user values in the sys.dm_db_index_usage_stats dmv.

 If a non-clustered index appears to be unused for a long amount of time, then I recommend scripting out the schema for it and then dropping it.

-Be warned not to be too eager to do this within a few days of your last server restart, as it can cause queries to slow right down if it turns out the index was still used.
+Be warned not to be too eager to do this within a few days of your last server restart.
+Because it can cause queries to slow right down if it turns out the index was still used.

-If a large clustered rowstore index is being only scanned all the time you should consider converting it to a clustered columnstore index.
+If a large clustered rowstore index is being only scanned all the time you should consider converting it to a clustered Columnstore index instead.

 Databases that contain archive data are usually good candidates for this as well.
 Furthermore, they can be usually be converted to use the columnstore_archive compression level to compress them even further.